AutoNation profit rises on strong new-car demand

 AutoNation's board also authorized the repurchase of up to $250 million of its outstanding shares, raising the available level it can still buy back to about $368 million.
 During the second quarter, the company repurchased 3.7 million shares for an aggregate purchase price of $126.2 million.

-(Reporting by Ben Klayman in Detroit; Editing by Maureen Bavdek and Bernadette Baum)
+(Reporting by Ben Klayman in Detroit; Editing by Maureen Bavdek, Bernadette Baum and Bernard Orr)